Structural features and nonlinear rheology of self-assembled networks of cross-linked semiflexible polymers: Introduction

-Extensive simulation-based studies have explored the nonlinear rheological properties of disordered networks of crosslinked stiff or semiflexible polymers,\cite{onck_alternative_2005,picu_mechanics_2011,carrillo_nonlinear_2013,freedman_versatile_2017} in some cases with realistic three-dimensional geometries produced either by physical assembly processes\cite{huisman_three-dimensional_2007,kim_computational_2009,dobrynin_universality_2011,muller_rheology_2014,muller_resolution_2015,zagar_two_2015,debenedictis_structure_2020,grill_directed_2021} or artificial generation procedures.\cite{huisman_monte_2008,lindstrom_biopolymer_2010,huisman_internal_2011,huisman_frequency-dependent_2010,lindstrom_finite-strain_2013,amuasi_nonlinear_2015} However, efforts to specifically connect network structure with strain-controlled critical behavior have typically focused on simplified random spring networks.\cite{wyart_elasticity_2008,vermeulen_geometry_2017,jansen_role_2018,rens_micromechanical_2018,merkel_minimal-length_2019,shivers_normal_2019,shivers_nonlinear_2020,burla_connectivity_2020,burla_stress_2019,dussi_athermal_2020,tauber_stretchy_2022} In spring networks, the critical strain coincident with the onset of stretching-dominated mechanics can be tuned by changing the average connectivity $z$, defined as the average number of bonds joined at each network junction.\cite{wyart_elasticity_2008} For a network of crosslinked filaments, $z$ is controlled by the typical number of crosslinks formed per filament, approaching an upper bound of $z\to 4$ in the high crosslink-density limit.\cite{broedersz_filament-length-controlled_2012} In biopolymer gels, small changes in the concentration of available crosslinkers can drive dramatic changes in rheological properties,\cite{broedersz_modeling_2014} including changes in the linear elastic modulus \cite{piechocka_multi-scale_2016} and shifts in the critical strain corresponding to the onset of stretching-dominated mechanics.\cite{gardel_elastic_2004} These changes are naively consistent with a tendency of the connectivity to increase with crosslinker concentration.
-However, the quantitative relationships between crosslinker concentration and connectivity, and the structural characteristics of assembled networks more generally, remain mostly unknown.
-Improving our knowledge of how the concentration-dependent microscopic structural details of self-assembled networks translate into strain-dependent macroscopic rheological properties is essential for understanding the forces at play in important biological processes, such as wound healing and cancer metastasis, and for the design of biomimetic synthetic materials.\cite{romera_strain_2017}
+Extensive simulation-based studies have explored the nonlinear rheological properties of disordered networks of crosslinked stiff or semiflexible polymers,\cite{onck_alternative_2005,picu_mechanics_2011,carrillo_nonlinear_2013,freedman_versatile_2017} in some cases with realistic three-dimensional geometries produced either by physical assembly processes\cite{huisman_three-dimensional_2007,kim_computational_2009,dobrynin_universality_2011,muller_rheology_2014,muller_resolution_2015,zagar_two_2015,debenedictis_structure_2020,grill_directed_2021} or artificial generation procedures.\cite{huisman_monte_2008,lindstrom_biopolymer_2010,huisman_internal_2011,huisman_frequency-dependent_2010,lindstrom_finite-strain_2013,amuasi_nonlinear_2015} However, efforts to specifically connect network structure with strain-controlled critical behavior have typically focused on simplified random spring networks.\cite{wyart_elasticity_2008,vermeulen_geometry_2017,jansen_role_2018,rens_micromechanical_2018,merkel_minimal-length_2019,shivers_normal_2019,shivers_nonlinear_2020,burla_connectivity_2020,burla_stress_2019,dussi_athermal_2020,tauber_stretchy_2022} In spring networks, the critical strain coincident with the onset of stretching-dominated mechanics can be tuned by changing the average connectivity $z$, defined as the average number of bonds joined at each network junction.\cite{wyart_elasticity_2008} For a network of crosslinked filaments, $z$ is controlled by the typical number of crosslinks formed per filament, approaching an upper limit of $z\to 4$ at high crosslinking density.\cite{broedersz_filament-length-controlled_2012} In biopolymer gels, small changes in the concentration of available crosslinkers can drive dramatic changes in rheological properties,\cite{broedersz_modeling_2014} including changes in the linear elastic modulus \cite{piechocka_multi-scale_2016} and shifts in the critical strain corresponding to the onset of stretching-dominated mechanics.\cite{gardel_elastic_2004} These changes are naively consistent with a tendency of the connectivity to increase with crosslinker concentration.
+However, the quantitative relationships between crosslinker concentration and connectivity, and the structural characteristics of assembled networks more generally, remain poorly understood.
+Improving our knowledge of how the concentration-dependent microscopic structural details of self-assembled networks translate into strain-dependent macroscopic rheological properties is essential to understand the forces at play in important biological processes, such as wound healing and cancer metastasis, and to effectively design biomimetic synthetic materials.\cite{romera_strain_2017}